fluid-media/fluid-media.github.io/explainer.md

 but hear me out—executable documentation explaining visually how machine learning models work, with references to the real model running in the browser.

+What does a rich explanatory medium for deep learning models need?

-This has input-output examples, math notation, prose, and pictures — for ~people~ — and linking that to the runnable code
+This has input-output examples, math notation, prose, and pictures — for ~people~ — and linking that to the runnable code.
+It needs references/deeplinks to the code, and the ability to run examples in the browser, visually.

+the point is that the domain has its own domain-specific language of biases, weights, layers, inputs, outputs, etc. that can be modeled in a DSL?

+What does it NOT need?
+The ability to develop new models.

 Like, can we make something as good as the mathigon environment but for machine learning models (or hi-assurance models) (running in the browser) https://mathigon.org/course/fractals/introduction